 It’s difficult to say it, but dwindling adoptions and lack of access to affordable spay/neuter/vaccine services have resulted in an explosion of the number of stray dogs, which we now estimate has climbed to over 650,000 roaming the streets and beaches of an island roughly the size of the state of Connecticut.
 Make no mistake, the crisis of sato overpopulation facing Puerto Rico is a man-made emergency and we cannot rescue our way out of it.
 In Puerto Rico, the cost of vital medical procedures like spaying, neutering, and vaccinating can be a significant burden for pet owners.
 Coupled with the economic challenges in recent years, the pandemic, and several natural disasters, the population explosion has reached an unprecedented inflection point.

 Building off the success of our collaboration with BISSELL, in 2024 we partnered with Dra.
-Adriana Luna, a local veterinarian in Puerto Rico who runs the LunaVetHelp clinic.
-Since joining forces, #OperationSato and LunaVetHelp have continued to organize local OS events in different municipalities around PR.
+Adriana Luna, a local veterinarian in Puerto Rico who runs the LunaVetHelp clinic to offer appointments alongside our pop up clinics.